alan-turing-institute/scivision/.github/ISSUE_TEMPLATE/new-datasource.md

 ([Full documentation on creating a datasource](https://scivision.readthedocs.io/en/latest/data_repository_template.html))

 - [ ] Publicly accessible with a stable link (and suitably licenced)
-- [ ] The data has an associated scivision data yml file (or data loader/plugin)
+- [ ] The data has an associated Scivision data yml file (or data loader/plugin)
 - [ ] Catalog metadata added (can open a pull request with https://sci.vision/#/new-datasource)
 - [ ] Thumbnail image uploaded